 The world of work and employment is changing rapidly.
 Young people face a bewildering range of career opportunities and an equally confusing amount of careers information.
-The effect of the recent pandemic, the governments recent publication of Skills for Jobs and Lifelong Learning Document and the Ofsted guidance of September 2022 have highlighted the importance of careers provision in schools and colleges.
+The effect of the recent pandemic, plus the governments recent publication of Skills and Post-16 Act 2022, Skills for Jobs and Lifelong Learning Document and the Ofsted guidance of September 2022 have highlighted the importance of careers provision in schools and colleges.
 Given this environment, it is vital that our students have access to accurate, impartial and objective advice and guidance to inform choices about their future.